ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 * No stretched L2 capability - The stretching of layer 2 NSX-T overlay segments across sites cannot be done.
 * Single edge gateway - Each virtual data center uses an active-standby edge gateway for external access to the public network or the services network.
 This gateway includes features such as NAT, IPsec VPN, and load balancing.
 * Single edge cluster Tier-0 gateway for workloads - The automation deploys a single NSX-T edge cluster, consisting of a pair of edge appliances, hosting an active/standby Tier-0 gateway for use by the workload VMs.
 These VMs provide connection between the overlay and underlay networks.
 For more information, see [Single-site - single-tenant](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-example-overlays#v2t-example-overlays-single-site-st) and [Single-site - multitenant](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-example-overlays#v2t-example-overlays-single-site-mt ).
-* Single-zone NFS storage - vSphere data stores that use {{site.data.keyword.cloud_notm}} file storage of different IOPs ratings are available and deployed automatically. {{site.data.keyword.cloud_notm}} file storage can be accessed only from hosts in the same site as the vSphere hosts.
+* Single-zone NFS storage - vSphere data stores that use {{site.data.keyword.filestorage_full_notm}} of different IOPS ratings are available and deployed automatically. {{site.data.keyword.filestorage_full_notm}} can be accessed only from hosts in the same site as the vSphere hosts.
 For more information, see [Shared File-level storage across hosts](/docs/vmwaresolutions?topic=vmwaresolutions-design_physicalinfrastructure#design_physicalinfrastructure-shared-storage).
 * Single-zone vSAN™ - The vCenter Server instance can be ordered with VMware vSAN and it uses disks in the vSphere hosts as a consolidated data store.

 The vCenter dual site topology is a candidate for [NSX-T Federation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/administration/GUID-D5B6DC79-6733-44A7-8072-50221CF2122A.html){: external}.
 NSX-T Federation is a relatively new NSX-T feature and architecture.
 Before you plan to use it, you must know what [features are supported](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/administration/GUID-29998FC5-C1AB-40BC-B669-6E8E9937F345.html){: external}, and how NSX Federation works for your use case.
 NSX-T Federation is not validated by {{site.data.keyword.cloud_notm}} fully, but it is a solution and architecture that is supported by VMware.